-Post-Visit:
+Post-Activity:

-Reflection and Discussion in the classroom
+Reflection and Discussion

-After investigating the artifact at the Natural History Museum, how has your knowledge and understanding of the Gabrielino-Tongva changed?
+After investigating the artifact, how has your knowledge and understanding of the Gabrielino-Tongva changed?

-Now that you have completed further research on the Gabrielino-Tongva, take a look at the work that you completed before your visit to the museum.
+Now that you have completed further research on the Gabrielino-Tongva, take a look at the work that you completed before the activity.
 After reading it, use the space below to free write how you might answer any of these questions differently.
-Using knowledge that you gained at the Natural History Museum, what would you add to your answers?
+Using knowledge that you gained through studying a museum artifact, what would you add to your answers?
 How might you change some of your answers?